TomNussbaumer/scratchpad/bash-fu-survival-guide.md

 message=Hello
 echo $message # prints: Hello
 ## This will fail
-message=Hello world # this will fail!
+message=Hello world
 ```

-The second assignment to myname will fail, because there is a space in the value.
+The second assignment to `message` will fail, because there is a space in the value.
 If there are spaces or any special characters in a value it must be quoted.
 Quoting can be done in two ways:

   * single quotes: embedded in single quotes a string will not further processed
   * double quotes: within double quotes variables will be replaced by their values